pnp/powershell/documentation/New-PnPTeamsTeam.md

 New-PnPTeamsTeam -GroupId $groupId
 ```

-This will create a new TEam from a Microsoft 365 Group using the Group ID
+This will create a new Team from a Microsoft 365 Group using the Group ID

 ## PARAMETERS